facebook pageview image

 Hokkaido

-Somewhere within the northernmost of Japan's main islands lies a region called Hokkaido, which boasts captivating natural beauty, a unique cultural blend, and a delectable culinary scene.
-With a diverse landscape of mountains, forests, lakes, and coastal areas, the island's cooler climate sees snowy winters and relatively mild summers, drawing winter sports enthusiasts to its slopes.
+With a diverse landscape of mountains, forests, lakes, and coastal areas, Hokkaido's cooler climate sees snowy winters and relatively mild summers, drawing winter sports enthusiasts to its slopes.
+Japan’s northernmost island is a wonderland of natural beauty, from snow-capped mountains to serene lakes and lush forests.